-Marine Base Maps
+• Marine Base Maps

-The pilot project is in the third and last year.
-The project team has staff from the HNS, the Geological Survey of Norway and Institute of Marine Resarch.
-Mapping, both bathymetrical, geological and biological for the 3 project areas according to plan.
-A proposal to government for a national marine base map program has been delivered.
+The Marine Base Map pilot project is in its third and final year.
+The project team has staff from the NHS, the Geological Survey of Norway and Institute of Marine Resarch.
+Production of marine base maps, both bathymetrical, geological and biological for the 3 project areas is progressing according to plan.
+A proposal to Government for a national marine base map program has been handed over to Government, and we are eagerly awaiting their response.
+Although we have been optimistic, the onset of war and a subsequent energy crisis in Europe, we expect that a national program may be postponed.

 The focus in 2022, is to finish the production in the third project area.
 We will analyse data collected with new technology, for example airborne lidar.
 We will also continue to document user cases from the 3 pilot areas.

-• Ellipsoid Referenced Surveying and Processing
+Ellipsoid Referenced Surveying and Processing

-We have fully moved to ellipsoid referenced surveying and processing but some refinements in the processes are still needed.
-In order to be able to make the change we had to link Chart Datum to the Ellipsoid everywhere along the long and complex Norwegian coastline.
-A gridded model giving the vertical separation between CD and the ellipsoid for Norwegian territorial waters has been published, but improving this model through, in particular, sea level measurements will be an ongoing process in the coming years.
+We have fully moved to ellipsoid referenced surveying and processing, but some refinements in the processes are still needed.
+In order for us to make the transition, we had to link Chart Datum to the Ellipsoid everywhere along the long and complex Norwegian coastline.
+A gridded model giving the vertical separation between CD and the ellipsoid for Norwegian territorial waters has been published but improving this model through sea level measurements in particular will be an ongoing process in the coming years.